ambarker/Sphyna_Hybridization/README.md

 # Sphyna_Hybridization
-Files and scripts for identifying scalloped and Carolina hammerhead hybrids
+Files and scripts for identifying species/hybrids